John Starr Cooke: The New Tarot for the Aquarian Age

 At the October 20, 1962 session, "ONE" introduced the New Tarot for the Aquarian Age, and described two of the new tarot trumps (or "Books"), the Nameless One and the Hanging Man.
 On 3 November more information was received concerning the Nameless One, and in the week following, Cooke painted it.
 For the next five months, descriptions of the remaining twenty Books were given by "ONE" and Cooke painted the images accordingly.
 On March 26, 1963 "ONE" gave the final New Tarot card description, although the ONE Ouija sessions continued.

-The Cooke group incorporated dozens of visitors into the ONE Ouija sessions, including local historian and author Rosalind Sharpe Wall, A Wild Coast and Lonely: Big Sur Pioneers, Andrea Puharich, author of the 1959 book The Sacred Mushroom.
+The Cooke group incorporated dozens of visitors into the ONE Ouija sessions, including local historian Rosalind Sharpe Wall, author of A Wild Coast and Lonely: Big Sur Pioneers, and Andrea Puharich, author of the 1959 book The Sacred Mushroom.

 In April 1963 Cooke hosted David "Big Daddy" Bray, the Hawaiian Kahuna, now aged 73.
 A couple of months later a long-time member of Cooke's group, David M, went to Hawaii and was for a time the favoured disciple of Bray.

 Cooke found the many visitors to Carmel a burden, and in May 1963 considered a permanent move to Mexico to be relieved of this, as well as to reduce his living expenses.

 Cooke attended a Subud conference when Pak Subuh came to San Francisco around September 1963.
 Cooke, as per Subud custom, asked for and received a new name from Subuh, Lionel.
 By this time the 1958 Subud group in Carmel had dwindled to only Cooke and Dean, who also attended the conference.

 The final ONE Ouija session at Carmel was held on 16 November 1963, and by the end of 1963, Cooke was living at Tepotzlan in Morelos, Mexico.